thegraphnetwork/EpiGraphHub/Documentation/instruction_name_tables.md

 `<locality>_<semantic single word name>_<0|d|w|m>_<optional suffix>`

+The symbols `<>` are just delimiters for the placeholder, it means that one of the values inside should be used.

-The symbols <> are just delimiters.
-On PostGIS tables representing maps, a `gis` prefix should be added.
+On PostGIS tables, when representing maps, a `gis` prefix should be added.

 The `<locality>` will be filled if the data in the table belongs to a specific administrative region of the country.
 In this case, you should name the locality according to the nomenclature adopted in [GADM](https://gadm.org/maps.html).
 You can omit this term if the data refers to the entire region that named the schema, e.g., the whole country.